Google Sheets: How to search in Google Sheets and save results as a custom field

 - Click on the object to edit it.
 Choose the account you want to use, select the spreadsheet and the sheet.
 Select the action Get.

-Assume we have the following data in our sheets.
-We want to let the user enter their Order ID and we will search for that in our sheet and save the answer as a variable.
-Then we will display that variable in the bot.
+- Assume we have the following data in our sheets.
+We want to let the user enter their Order ID and we will search for that in our sheet and save the answer as a custom field.
+Then we will display that custom field in the bot.

 - Let's set up the object like the following: